av-mae-uf/av1tenth-docs/docs/gettingstarted/syllabus.rst

 Assignments and Grading
 ---------------------------

-* 8 Milestones 35%
+* 8 Milestones 30%
-* 3 Projects 65%
+* 3 Projects 60%
+* Class Activities 10%

+The first two milestones will be individual, but the rest will be group work.

-Each assignment will be broken down further as follows:
+Each group assignment will be broken down further as follows:

-- Pseudo Code, Flow Charts or Block Diagram 25% of Assignment Grade
+- Pseudo Code, Flow Charts or Block Diagrams 25% of Assignment Grade (A student will be randomly selected from each group to explain their process flow to the instructor/TA)
-- Code Review 25% of Assignment Grade
+- Code Review 25% of Assignment Grade (A student will be randomly selected from each group to review the code)
 - Program Performance 50% of the Grade

 Other Pertinent Information